me-WaqasIqrar/Panaromic-Teeth-Segmentation/README.md

-To run model on Colab, use  Main.ipnyb
+To run model on Colab, use  Main.ipnyb/n
 It will automatically download Dataset from glink.